 check the result, if

-NTFS DisableDeleteNotify = 0 means it’s enabled, if it’s
+NTFS DisableDeleteNotify = 0 means TRIM support enabled for SSDs with NTFS, if it’s

-NTFS DisableDeleteNotify = 1, then it’s not, you can then use the command below to enable it
+NTFS DisableDeleteNotify = 1, then it means: TRIM support disabled for SSDs with NTFS, you can then use the command below to enable it

 fsutil behavior set disabledeletenotify NTFS 0